 As always, the first step is going to be cutting out the various pieces that you’ll need.

 From the blue construction paper, cut out the lowercase letter Y, from the yellow a circle that will fit into the middle of your letter for the yard, and from the black, cut two pieces that look like knitting needles.

 Once you’ve gotten all of the pieces cut out, start assembling your craft by having your child glue their lowercase letter Y onto their sheet of card stock.

 Next, have them glue their “knitting needles” onto their letter.
 For ours, we decided to glue the needles right onto the “v” section of the letter Y so that they would simply look like an extension of the letter itself, but have your child glue them wherever they’d like.

 Finally, add your ball of yarn and grab a crayon for the details.
 We just drew some lines going in various directions to make the circle look like it was a ball of yarn that was all wrapped up.

-When your kiddo is happy with how their yarn turned out, go ahead and grab the lowercase letter Y page below and add them both to your alphabet book.
+When your kiddo is happy with how their yarn turned out, go ahead and grab the lowercase letter Y page from the bundle of interactive alphabet pages and add them both to your alphabet book.